ngshaohui/pyclara/[WIP] version_control.md

  create mode 100644 poem.txt
 ```

-When a commit is made, it tells us the commit hash so that we can refer to this again when we want to use this as a restore point.
+When a commit is made, it tells us the commit hash so that we can refer to this snapshot again when we want to use this as a restore point.

 In this case, the commit hash is `4eaeff1`.